I’m traveling the world, aiming to empower young people to achieve their goals, for example:

 Mexico: Cancun, Chichen Itza, Cozumel, Playa de Carmen, Tulum

 Nicaragua: Granada, Isletas del Lago Nicaragua, Masaya

-United States: Albany, Baltimore, Bayonne, Boston, Carmel, Chicago, Grand Canyon, El Centro, Everglades, Ft Lauderdale, Honolulu + Oahu Island, Key West, Las Vegas, Los Angeles, Miami, Milwaukee, Minot, New York City, Orlando, Philadelphia, Phoenix, Portland (OR), San Diego, San Francisco, Santa Barbara, Seattle, Vail, Washington DC, Whitefish, Yosemite
+United States: Albany, Baltimore, Bayonne, Boston, Carmel, Charlotte, Chicago, Grand Canyon, El Centro, Everglades, Ft Lauderdale, Honolulu + Oahu Island, Key West, Las Vegas, Los Angeles, Miami, Milwaukee, Minot, New York City, Orlando, Philadelphia, Phoenix, Portland (OR), San Diego, San Francisco, Santa Barbara, Seattle, Vail, Washington DC, Whitefish, Yosemite

 Australia: Bellarat, Grampians National Park, Great Otway National Park, Kennet River, Lorne, Melbourne, Sydney